Outstanding service for lift truck fleet

 It’s his job to ensure that the Port of Helsingborg’s equipment is ready to meet demand from shipping and forwarding companies.
 More than 1,500 freighters call at the port every year, moving approximately 180,000 TEU (Twenty-foot Equivalent Unit), while an additional 170,000 TEU pass by road and rail.
 There is no room for unplanned downtime.

 The Port of Helsingborg also handles goods that aren’t containerized, so other lift trucks are needed.
-The port uses a 16-ton Konecranes fork lift truck, type SMV 16-1200B, to handle containers that arrive filled with rolls of steel plate.
+The port uses a 16-ton Konecranes forklift, type SMV 16-1200B, to handle containers that arrive filled with rolls of steel plate.
 It takes them to a warehouse for later distribution.
-The fork lift truck was purchased in 2011 with a long list of options added to the basic specification.
+The forklift was purchased in 2011 with a long list of options added to the basic specification.
 Most of the options are related to safety and the environment: a fire extinguishing system, an alcohol lock, a tire pressure monitor with Bluetooth and a rearview camera, for example.
 It also has a Scania diesel engine that complies with the European Union’s Stage IIIB limits for emissions of nitride oxides and particulate matter.